Lake Kegonsa vs Lake Mendota

 Water quality, depth, fish species, and recreation comparison.

-Lake Mendota has a higher water quality grade (B, Good) than Lake Kegonsa (B, Good).
+Lake Kegonsa and Lake Mendota both received the same overall water quality grade of C (Fair).
 Both are in Dane County, Wisconsin.

 Lake Kegonsa